sportelance/kat-sitter/README.md

 4. Set the source to "GitHub Actions"
 5. The site will automatically deploy when you push to the main branch

+### Custom Domain Setup

+The site is configured for the custom domain `kat-sitter.com`:

+1. **GitHub Configuration**:
+   - Go to repository Settings → Pages
+   - Enter `kat-sitter.com` in the "Custom domain" field
+   - Check "Enforce HTTPS"
+   - Click "Save"

+2. **DNS Configuration** (at your domain registrar):
+   - Add A records pointing to GitHub Pages IPs:
+     ```
+     Type: A, Name: @, Value: 185.199.108.153
+     Type: A, Name: @, Value: 185.199.109.153
+     Type: A, Name: @, Value: 185.199.110.153
+     Type: A, Name: @, Value: 185.199.111.153
+     ```
+   - Or add CNAME for www subdomain:
+     ```
+     Type: CNAME, Name: www, Value: yourusername.github.io
+     ```

+3. **SSL Certificate**: GitHub will automatically provision an SSL certificate

 ### Build Process

 The build process includes: